Ramanathan20032/JavaScript/README.md

 # JavaScript
 JavaScript is a Synchronous and single threaded language.

-#### Execution content :
+### Execution context :
-Everything in JavaScript happens inside the 'Execution Content'.
-Whenever the JavaScript runs, execution content is created in two phases.
+Everything in JavaScript happens inside the 'Execution context'.
+Whenever the JavaScript runs, The 'Global execution context' is created in two phases.

     - Memory creation phase.
     - Code execution phase.

 #### phase 1 - Memory creation phase (variable Environment)
+- At the phase 1, initially the variable are declared 'Undefined'.
+As the function are assigned with 'whole code' of function.
 #### phase 2 - Code execution phase (Thread of Execution)
+- At the phase 2, Code executed in sequential order.
+- when the function is invoked, It will creates a 'local execution context'.
+It will have new Memory creation and Code execution phase.
+- once the function get completed, It return a value to the function call.
+- The local Execution context gets deleted after completion.